1. What is the primary law governing trademarks in your jurisdiction?

 Key developments and future prospects

-Not surprisingly, the Advertisement Board imposed sanctions against the influencers and companies.
-Throughout 2021, false health claims are still strictly tracked and sanctioned by the Advertisement Board.
+The Advertisement Board continued to impose sanctions against the influencers and companies.
+False health claims are still strictly tracked and sanctioned by the Advertisement Board.

 In its decisions the Advertisement Board has recognized the followings as false health claims:

 - Implying/stating the product is good for the immune system because of its ingredients,